Hudson Company Reports The Following Contribution Margin Income Statement

 Pricing Decisions

 Understanding the contribution margin helps in setting prices that cover variable costs and contribute towards fixed costs and profit.
-For example, a company may lower prices temporarily to increase sales volume, as long as the price covers variable costs and contributes to the contribution margin.
+To give you an idea, a company may lower prices temporarily to increase sales volume, as long as the price covers variable costs and contributes to the contribution margin.

 Make-or-Buy Decisions